 The takeaway: Keep excellent records.

-In recent years, the IRS has found many of these nonfilers with the Form 1099-K, Payment Card and Third-party Network Transactions.
-Form 1099-K reports payments that the business receives from debit/credit cards and third-party processors, such as PayPal.
+As mentioned above, the IRS receives information about your income through various tax forms.
+For example, in recent years, the IRS has identified many nonfilers with Form 1099-K, which reports payments the business receives from debit/credit cards and third-party processors, such as PayPal.

-Many online-retail small businesses in particular are now having to reconcile their revenues to this new form.
-Businesses that don’t file and receive this form are experiencing IRS delinquent-filing notices and IRS enforcement actions.
+Many online-retail small businesses in particular are now having to reconcile their revenues to this form.
+Independent contractors that don’t file taxes and receive this form are experiencing IRS delinquent-filing notices and IRS enforcement actions.

-For small-business owners, taxes are always happening.
-Here’s where to start.
+Gig economy taxes are always on.
+Here’s where to get help.

-If you’re a business owner, including an independent contractor in the gig economy, you’ll need to get used to tax responsibilities all year.
+If you’re a business owner, including an independent contractor in the gig economy, taxes should be something you’re on top off all year long.

 Start with keeping good records, making estimated tax payments to limit your tax balance when you file, and always filing an accurate return at the end of the year.